This text is translated into Russian by google automatic human level neural machine.

 The submarine was built at the Amur Shipyard in 1991.
 For 2003 year, she performed tasks in the Pacific Navy.
 In 1997, she participated in international arms exhibitions in Vladivostok, Thailand, and Malaysia.
 In 2003 year it was transferred for repair in the village of Bolshoy Kamen Primorsky Krai, then - to the Amur shipbuilding plant in Komsomolsk-on-Amur.

 29 April 2016 of the year at the completion of the Amur shipbuilding plant, part of the United Shipbuilding Corporation, it was re-launched.

 An agreement on the patronage of Komsomolsk-on-Amur over the crew of the submarine was signed between the administration of the city and the command of the Pacific Fleet.

-The assignment of the name “Komsomolsk-on-Amur” to a warship is symbolic.
-84, Komsomolsk-on-Amur stands guard over the country.
-During this time, its inhabitants built thousands of combat aircraft, hundreds of warships, and produced other defense products.
-Amur Shipyard for 80 years of its history has released more than 300 units of ships for various purposes, of which around 200 ships for the Navy, mastered the production of three dozen types of combat and civilian ships.
-Thanks largely to the shipyard Komsomolsk-on-Amur, it gained fame as a recognized industrial center of the Far East.
+The assignment of the name Komsomolsk-on-Amur to the warship is symbolic.
+Komsomolsk-on-Amur has been guarding the country for 84 years.
+During this time, its inhabitants have built thousands of combat aircraft, hundreds of warships, and produced other defense products.
+Over 80 years of its history, the Amur Shipyard has produced more than 300 units of ships for various purposes, of which about 200 are for the Navy, has mastered the production of three dozen types of combat and civil ships.
+Largely thanks to the shipyard, Komsomolsk-on-Amur gained fame as a recognized industrial center of the Far East.